Little Girl Suffers Eyesight Problems After Prolonged Mobile Phone Use

 The rise of technology has seen many new issues popping up for families, including those related to kids’ social development.
 You’ve seen how anti-social children can get with a device in their hands, right?
 But there’s another bad effect of mobile phone use by kids, and it’s more serious than you can imagine.

-Dad warns of bad effect of mobile phone usage on toddlers
+Dad warns of the bad effect of mobile phone usage on toddlers

 In his Facebook post, the dad explains that he started to give his two-year-old daughter his mobile phone to play with, as a way of keeping her occupied while he worked.
 But soon, health problems started to emerge, which he didn’t immediately link with her excessive device use.